hemanth-07-11/CPU-Scheduling-Visualisation/README.md

  # Contributors

- Special Thanks to [Ramyaa P](https://github.com/ramyaaprasath) for her valuable contributions to the User interface and designs
+ Special Thanks to [Ramyaa P](https://github.com/ramyaaprasath) for her valuable contributions in designing and UI